 New Albany in Union County, Mississippi — The American South (East South Central)

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-William Faulkner (about 400 feet away, measured in a direct line); Union County, Mississippi (approx. 0.2 miles away); New Albany, Mississippi Elder Roma Wilson & Rev. Leon Pinson (approx. 0.6 miles away); Glenfield Baptist Church (approx. 2.3 miles away); Stratford Company (approx. 2.6 miles away); Ishtehotopah (approx. 3.1 miles away); Myrtle (approx. 7.7 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+Mosley and Johnson (approx. 0.2 miles away); William Faulkner (approx. 0.2 miles away); New Albany, Mississippi (approx. ¼ mile away); B.F.
+Ford School (approx. half a mile away); Elder Roma Wilson & Rev. Leon Pinson (approx. half a mile away); Glenfield Baptist Church (approx. 2.3 miles away); Stratford Company (approx. 2.6 miles away); Ishtehotopah (approx. 2.9 miles away).
 Touch for a list and map of all markers in New Albany.

 Credits.
-This page was last revised on August 30, 2017.
-This page originally submitted on August 12, 2016, by Mark Hilton of Montgomery, Alabama.
-This page has been viewed 152 times since then and 21 times this year.
+This page was last revised on January 6, 2022.
+It was originally submitted on August 12, 2016, by Mark Hilton of Montgomery, Alabama.
+This page has been viewed 250 times since then and 31 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on August 12, 2016, by Mark Hilton of Montgomery, Alabama.